 GLOBAL MARKETS-Asia shares jump as China blue chips scale 5-year peak

-SYDNEY, July 6 (Reuters) - Asian shares scaled four-month peaks on Monday as investors counted on a revival in Chinese activity to sustain global economic growth, even as surging coronavirus cases delayed re-openings across the United States.
+SYDNEY/HONG KONG, July 6 (Reuters) - Asian shares scaled four-month peaks on Monday as investors counted on a revival in Chinese activity to boost global economic growth, even as surging coronavirus cases delayed business re-openings across the United States.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS climbed 1.5% to its highest since February.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS climbed 1.6% to its highest since February, with the bullish sentiment spilling into other markets.

-Eyes were on Chinese blue chips .CSI300 which jumped 4.7%, on top of a 7% gain last week, to their loftiest level in five years.
+Eyes were on Chinese blue chips .CSI300 which jumped 5.4%on top of a 7% gain last week, to their loftiest level in five years.
 Even Japan's Nikkei .N225, which has lagged with a soft domestic economy, managed a rise of 1.8%.

-"We think there is a case for raising tactical allocation on Asian equities in the context of global equity portfolios," wrote analysts at Nomura in a note.

-"We see a number of catalysts that could drive Asia ex-Japan (AeJ) equities' outperformance over U.S. equities in the near term," they added.
-"Better COVID-19 trends and mobility data in economies/markets that dominate the AeJ index should translate into faster economic recovery vs the U.S."
+In Hong Kong, Jefferies chief global equity strategist Sean Darby said the positive sentiment towards Asian markets was the result of better than expected regional economic data and elevated liquidity levels.

+"All of the global monetary policy indicators are flashing green right now, it is very loose and that should mean markets which have underperformed should do well," Darby told Reuters.

+"It appears that the margin financing will be the most important driver for a bullish A-share market," he wrote in a research note.

+The China Securities Journal wrote on Monday that China needed a bull market to help fund it a rapidly developing digital economy.

-Most markets had gained ground last week as a raft of economic data from June beat expectations, though the resurgence of coronavirus cases in the United States is clouding the future.
+Most markets gained ground last week as a raft of economic data from June beat expectations, although the resurgence of coronavirus cases in the United States is clouding the future.

 In the first four days of July alone, 15 states have reported record increases in new cases of COVID-19, which has infected nearly 3 million Americans and killed about 130,000, according to a Reuters tally.

-"It is very clear that the U.S. never got the COVID outbreak under control the way that other countries did.
-By reopening the economy too soon, we have seen a frightening increase in the pace of new cases," said Robert Rennie, head of financial market strategy at Westpac.

-Analysts estimate that reopenings impacting 40% of the U.S. population have now been wound back.
+Analysts estimate that reopenings affecting 40% of the U.S. population have now been wound back.

 Two U.S. aircraft carriers conducted exercises in the disputed South China Sea on Saturday, the U.S. Navy said, as China also carried out military drills that have been criticised by the Pentagon and neighbouring states.

 The risks, combined with unceasing stimulus from central banks, have kept sovereign bonds supported in the face of better economic data.
-While U.S. 10-year yields US10YT=RR edged up to 0.7% on Monday that was well off the June top of 0.959%.
+While U.S. 10-year yields US10YT=RR edged up to 0.7% on Monday, well off the June top of 0.959%.

 Analysts at Citi estimate global central banks are likely to buy $6 trillion of financial assets over the next 12 months, more than twice the previous peak.